open-telemetry/opentelemetry-specification/CONTRIBUTING.md

 maintainer](https://github.com/open-telemetry/community/blob/main/community-members.md#specifications-and-proto) can
 merge the PR once it is **ready to merge**.

+## What happens when an Issue or Pull Request becomes stuck?

+If a PR is stuck because a code owner has requested changes, but has not responded to further discussion, please do the following:

+* On GitHub, ping the code owner in question and the person assigned to the Issue/PR.
+* Contact your sponsor, if you have one.
+* Reaching out to the above people on the [#otel-specification Slack channel](https://cloud-native.slack.com/archives/C01N7PP1THC).
+If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).

-If a PR has been stuck (e.g. there are lots of debates and people couldn't agree on each other), the owner should try to get people aligned by:
+If a PR is stuck because there are lots of debates and people couldn't agree on each other, the owner should try to get people aligned by:

+* Working with your sponsor to resolve the issue.
 * Consolidating the perspectives and putting a summary in the PR.
 It is recommended to add a link into the PR description, which points to a comment with a summary in the PR conversation.
 * Tagging subdomain experts (by looking at the change history) in the PR asking for suggestion.
-* Reaching out to more people on the [CNCF OpenTelemetry Slack channel](https://cloud-native.slack.com/archives/C01N7PP1THC).
+* Reaching out to more people on the [#otel-specification Slack channel](https://cloud-native.slack.com/archives/C01N7PP1THC).
 If you are new, you can create a CNCF Slack account [here](http://slack.cncf.io/).
 * Stepping back to see if it makes sense to narrow down the scope of the PR or split it up.
+* Bring the PR/Issue to the [OpenTelemetry Specification SIG meeting](https://github.com/open-telemetry/community#cross-language-specification).

-If none of the above worked and the PR has been stuck for more than 2 weeks, the owner should bring it to the [OpenTelemetry Specification SIG meeting](https://github.com/open-telemetry/community#cross-language-specification).
+If none of the above worked, the owner should ask the person assigned to the Issue/PR to make a decision as to how to move forwards.